Many-body localization on finite generation fractal lattices

-We plot the energy density resolved gap spacings $r(\epsilon)$ in the $\epsilon$ versus $h$ plane in Fig.\ \ref{ME}.
+We plot the energy density resolved gap spacings $r(\epsilon)$ (i.e.\ $r_n$ averaged over disorder realizations as well as over the eigenstates falling into a certain small window of $\epsilon$) in the $\epsilon$ versus $h$ plane in figure \ref{ME}.
 For both the fractal lattices and the two-dimensional lattice a D-shape appears in the plots.
 In the region with the mobility edge, there are localized states at low and high $\epsilon$ and thermal states for intermediate $\epsilon$.
-Also in this plot it is seen that the transition from the thermal to the many-body localized phase happens at lower disorder strength for the models on the fractal lattices than for the model on the two-dimensional lattice.
+Also in this plot it is again seen that the transition from the thermal to the many-body localized behavior happens at lower disorder strength for the models on the fractal lattices than for the model on the two-dimensional lattice.